kizovo/wyn-svc-auth/README.md

 # Wyn - Service User
-This service will handle all about user registration, authentication, verification, etc
+This service will handle all about user registration, authentication, verification, etc.
+Port used: 3001

 ## Getting Started
 To get started this service, simply follow this step using terminal: